Charles Henry Dunn, the son of a carrier, John Dunn and Catherine Elliott, was born 1890 at Rosemeath, near Bombala, NSW (7311/1890) .

 Mrs Bertha Dunn and Betty O’Brien wish to express their sncere THANKS to St Vincent’s Hospital and Rev Sheppard, also Doris and Ray Grace for their kindness in our sad loss.
 Mrs Bertha Dunn.

-* Joan Kathleen Dunn (known as Joanie) was born in about 1928.
+Joanie was born in about 1928.
 She married Donald Ewin Connor in 1954 (25507/1954).
 Don was born March 4, 1926 at Dorrigo, NSW.
 He was a Leading Aircraftman, number 151793, 84 Operational Base Unit, Royal Australian Air Force Military Service 6 Apr 1944-27 Feb 1946 WW2.Don died on July 12, 2007.

-* Edna Teresa Dunn was born in about 1930.
+Edna was born in about 1930.
 She married Oswald Mannix John Ianna at Lismore in 1951 (21785/1951).
 Thanks to information on Monaro Pioneers He served in the military as a Private, number NX141290 (N436276), 2/14 AUSTRALIAN INFANTRY BATTALION, Australian Army from November 27, 1942 to June 28, 1946 in WW2. .
 Ossie died March 2012 at the Greenslopes Hospital, Brisbane and was buried at the Northern Rivers Memorial Park, South Gundurimba via Lismore.

 * Lesley John Dunn (known as John) was born in 1935.
-He died at Lismore on January 25, 2006.

 DUNN, JOHN LESLIE (CAPTAIN) – of South Lismore, passed away suddenly.
-Loving son of Charles and Bertha Dunn (both dec), loving brther and brother-in-law of Betty and John (both dec), Arthur (dec), Frances, Eunice and Len (both dec), Edna and Ossie and Joan and Don and their loving families.
+Loving son of Charles and Bertha Dunn (both dec), loving brother and brother-in-law of Betty and John (both dec), Arthur (dec), Frances, Eunice and Len (both dec), Edna and Ossie and Joan and Don and their loving families.
 Aged 70 years.
 Relatives and friends are respectfully invited to attend Prayers for John to be held on FRIDAY January 27th, 2006 at OUr Lady Help of Christians Catholic Church, South Lismore commencing at 9.00am followed by burial at the Lismore Lawn Cemetery, Goonellabah.
 PARKVIEW FUNERAL HOME – Lismore.
 “Family-owned and 100% Australian” NFDA 1800 809 336 FDA NSW

 Hi